 Cable internet: 2004 – present

 Today, most home internet connections utilize some form of cable internet.
 By the mid-2000s, the price for broadband — high-speed cable internet that is always on and much faster than DSL — had begun to drop, and more people were making the switch from dial-up.
 At the same time, websites had started incorporating things like flash and movies, which required more bandwidth to load.
-Today, the vast majority of home internet providers use a cable network, which also includes fiber internet.
+Today, a majority of home internet connections use a cable network.